The world’s leading expert on loneliness suggests that online sites can be valuable tools – if they are used to develop offline social connections.

 Social connectedness is a known protector against loneliness.
 Across Europe, there are initiatives that have been designed to bring people together, with the aim of alleviating isolation.

-From befriending schemes and community navigator initiatives that help vulnerable individuals get access to the right services and support, to inclusive community projects that foster social connections, initiatives focus on starting a conversation and facilitating community involvement.
+From befriending schemes and community navigator initiatives that help give vulnerable individuals access to the right services and support, to inclusive community projects that foster social connections, initiatives focus on starting a conversation and facilitating community involvement.
 Individual support and group interventions make a significant difference to people’s lives.

 What about technology?

 Technology can also play a key role in addressing loneliness, enabling people to stay connected and empowered.
-John Cacioppo, the world’s leading expert on loneliness, suggests that although online contact can increase loneliness, these sites can be valuable tools if they are used to develop offline social connections:
+John Cacioppo, the world’s leading expert on loneliness, suggests that although online contact can sometimes increase loneliness, these sites can be valuable tools if they are used to develop offline social connections: